To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 What To Pack

 For many, clothing presents the greatest challenge to packing light; it's certainly the area where the "What if … ?" syndrome runs most rampant ("What if I'm invited to dinner with the Queen?").
-This page addresses the two major issues related to this concern: choosing clothes, and keeping them clean.
+This page addresses the major issue related to this concern: choosing good travel clothes.
+A companion page looks at the second component: that of keeping them clean.

 Minimize clothing by selecting a uniform colour scheme.
 Keeping to no more than two (compatible) base colours ensures that everything goes with everything else, thus maximizing the number of available clothing combinations.